 * Chrome plugin that people activate to keep their points growing

 Essentially, this is a tiny portion of my overall investment account.
 Indeed, I don’t actually call this part of my investment plan.
 This is just a fun way to stay up to date with crypto-currencies and do a bit of gambling.

 Crypto-currencies have the potential to dramatically shake up the global financial system.
 While studying economics at the University of Nevada, I learned a lot about monetary relations.

 I have a perceptions that the financial industry plays an important role in the security and mobility of capital for individuals and companies around the world.
 Though I believe the institutions are important, I also believe that organizations like these are using their importance to behave sub-optimally.

-As I don’t pretend to have any idea on what is going to happen with any specific currency, I’ll just bet evenly across all of those coins avaliable on Coinbase.
+As I don’t pretend to have any idea of what is going to happen with any specific currency, I’ll just bet evenly across all of those coins available on Coinbase.